Einorin/etch-a-sketch/README.md

 # etch-a-sketch is a task/project that will showcase one's ability to manipulate the DOM
-I'm sure this web-app will bring back memories or make you reminisce about the past.
-This is also easy to use and act the same as the toy we used to play as a child.
+I'm sure this web app will bring back memories or make you reminisce.
+This is also easy to use and acts the same as the toy we used to play with as a child.